Gajendra-001/Lab-Component-Management_system/README.md

 ## 🌟 Overview
 A robust and scalable web application designed to streamline the management of IoT laboratory components, inventory, and maintenance records.
 This system provides a comprehensive solution for educational institutions, research labs, and organizations working with IoT devices.

-## 🚀 Live Demo
-Experience the application live at: [Your AWS Instance IP]

 ## ✨ Key Features

 ### Component Management